radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

 * credentials and login names on the targeted DCIs; and
 * parameters relative to the workload she wants to execute.

-Detailed documentation about the TROY configuration subsystem can be found :ref:`chapter_configuration`.
-For this tutorial, the TROY development team crated a set of configuration files that you will be able to edit whether and when required.
+Detailed documentation about the RADICAL-OWMS configuration subsystem can be found :ref:`chapter_configuration`.
+For this tutorial, the RADICAL-OWMS development team crated a set of configuration files that you will be able to edit whether and when required.
 The configuration files are: